reAIM-Lab/reaim-lab.github.io/research.md

 <h3>Adaptive AI systems that address systematic biases in health and medicine observational data</h3>

-<strong>AI systems and ML models learned from health and medicine data can be unreliable due to biases in training data.
+AI systems and ML models learned from health and medicine data can be unreliable due to biases in training data.
 Enabling systems that generalize to out-of-distribution data requires adaptive AI approaches where models can reason about their uncertainty and improve predictions.
 Even tasks like evaluating model performance on out-of-distribution data can be non-trivial under severe shifts.
 When used to provide insights, either for clinical operations or for scientific inference, models that cannot generalize can provide misleading insights and ultimately slow down progress.
-We're enabling new AI systems that are adaptive and overcome biased practices of observational health and medicine data</strong><br>
+We're enabling new AI systems that are adaptive and overcome biased practices of observational health and medicine data<br>

 <div class="publication">
   <!--img src="assets/images/joshi_aaai_2024.png" alt="Publication Image 1" /-->